8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 FAQs

-Yes, you can update and upgrade your macOS as usual, provided that the OpenCore Legacy Patcher supports the new macOS.
+Yes.
+You can update and upgrade your macOS as usual, provided that the OpenCore Legacy Patcher supports the new macOS.

 2. What To Do if My Mac Isn't Working Properly?

-If your Mac is running slowly, or the spinning wheel keeps appearing, first check if your Mac is being heavily used.
+If your Mac is running slowly, or the spinning wheel keeps appearing, check if your Mac is being heavily used.
 If not, check OpenCore Legacy Patcher for system patches.
 To do so, open OpenCore Legacy Patcher, click Post Install Root Patch > Start Root Patching, and follow the instructions to install the patch and restart your Mac.
 After restarting, if prompted by OpenCore Legacy Patcher, follow the prompts to repair your Mac.
 Once completed, your Mac should return to normal.

 3. How Can I Avoid Problems with My Mac?

-If you want to avoid problems with your Mac, we recommend that you go to System Settings > General > Software Update and disable the Automatic Updates option.
+If you want to avoid problems with your Mac, we recommend you go to System Settings > General > Software Update and disable the Automatic Updates option.